jmadinlab/surface_geometry/README.md

 D | Fractal dimension from model fit
-D_ends | Fractal dimension only considering the largest (L) and smallest (L0) scale D_theory | Fractal dimension calculated from theory (i.e., from R and H) R_theory | Surface rugosity calculated from theory () H | The height range (or height range at L)
+D_ends | Fractal dimension only considering the largest (L) and smallest (L0) scale D_theory | Fractal dimension calculated from theory (i.e., from R and H) R | Surface rugosity calculated using `surfaceArea` function in R R_theory | Surface rugosity calculated from theory () H | The height range (or height range at L)

+### ToDo

+- Apply to uses with 3D mesh
+- Look at issues with D when large drop-offs in DEM (can cause D to go below 2)